openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

  Two types are defined by this specification to be used in RP Registration Metadata `subject_syntax_types_supported`:

 * `jkt`
-    * JWK Thumbprint sub identifier type.
+    * JWK Thumbprint subject syntax type.
 When this type is used, the `sub` claim value MUST be the base64url encoded representation of the thumbprint of the key in the `sub_jwk` claim [RFC7638], and `sub_jwk` MUST be included in the Self-Issued OP response.

 * `did`
-     * Decentralized Identifier sub identifier type.
+     * Decentralized Identifier subject syntax type.
 When this type is used,  the `sub` value MUST be a DID defined in [@!DID-CORE], and `sub_jwk` MUST NOT be included in the Self-Issued OP response.
-The subject type MUST be cryptographicaly verified against the resolved DID Document as defined in Self-Issued OP Validation.
+The subject syntax type MUST be cryptographicaly verified against the resolved DID Document as defined in Self-Issued OP Validation.

-NOTE: Consider adding a subject type for OpenID Connect Federation entity statements.
+NOTE: Consider adding a subject syntax type for OpenID Connect Federation entity statements.

 ## Relying Party Registration Metadata Error Response {#rp-reg-error}